BoscoDomingo/typescript-skeleton/readme.md

   - No [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) structuring (I strongly suggest a DDD approach)
     - Coupling of infrastructure and application layers unless you separate them yourself

 If these issues don't matter for your intended use, or you know how to fix them, this will be a fast way to run a quick script or program.
-If you're looking for a more scalable strategy, check my TS DDD template (coming soon™)
+If you're looking for a more scalable strategy, check my TS DDD template (coming soon™) or if you want a simple API, check out my [TypeScript API Template](https://github.com/BoscoDomingo/typescript-api-skeleton)

 ## Features